zicklag/blog/content/hge-high-order-game-engine.md

   - **WASM:** Unfortunately there's no WASM linking standard, other than Emscripten, which isn't necessarily supported by non-emscripten build tools, which is unfortunate.
 There is effort on a WASM linking standard, but it isn't finished yet.
 It's an area of investigation whether we can make WASM linking work for us.
   - **HVM:** There's no HVM linking standard yet either!
 But this is a weird case because there's hardly one language compiling to HVM anyway.
 This means we might just be able to roll our own, since we'll need to forge the ecosystem a bit anyway.

-So HVM actually satisfies some of my biggest goals for game development, including it's ( alleged ) performance.
+So HVM actually satisfies some of my biggest goals for game development, including its ( alleged ) performance.

 And on the performance note, Bones hasn't been made multi-threaded.
 That was left out for simplicity in design and for determinism's sake, we might be able to enable it later.
 The crazy thing about HVM is that you get _automatic_ parallelism **while still maintaining determinism!**